snehapvs/PythonRabbitmqApp/README.md

 * Added Publisher and Receiver as different services and respective requirements and dockerfile is added accordingly.
 * Rabbitmq configuration is added in the docker-compsoe file directly
 * Used Flask-restful to add a API endpoint to switch between input data sources easyly (this could be done via an environment variable too)
 * Sending one row at a time to the queue from the publisher,As data file can be huge and sending the full data to queue might not be ideal in that case.
+Also,Giving predicted probability data as a list with each row's probability separately.

 ### Python Modules Used : all modules are mentioned in requiements.txt